Moduli spaces of quadratic differentials: Abel-Jacobi map and deformation: Flip groupoids and flip twist groups

 Now we can prove the main theorem of this section. \begin{theorem} $\fgt(\sop)$ is a universal cover of $\fg(\surfp)$ with covering group $\MT(\sop)$ and $\man_\RT$ in \eqref{eq:MT=FT} restricts to a natural isomorphism $\FT(\RT)\cong\MT(\T)$, which further restricts to an isomorphism $\CT(\RT)\cong\BT(\sop)$ . \end{theorem} \begin{proof} In the case when $\RT$ (and $\T$) is admissible, $\man_\RT$ in \eqref{eq:MT=FT} becomes $\FT(\RT)\twoheadrightarrow\MT(\T)$, sending the standard generators to the standard ones.
-On the other hand, by \Cref{cor:MT's2}, there is a presentation of $\MT(\T)$, with three type of relations (e.g. $\Co, \Br$ and $\on{Sb}$).
+On the other hand, by \Cref{cor:MT's2}, there is a presentation of $\MT(\T)$, with three type of relations (e.g. $\Co, \Br$ and $\Br^4$).
 Each of which, also holds for (the standard generators of) $\FT(\RT)$, as shown in \Cref{lem:decompo}.
 Thus, $\man_\RT$ admits a well-defined inverse that forces it to be an isomorphism.
+In particular, in \eqref{eq:ses MTT}, we have $\pi_1\fgt(\sop)$ is trivial, i.e. $\fgt(\sop)$ is simply connected and is a universal cover of $\fg(\surfp)$.

 In the case when $\RT$ (and $\T$) is not admissible, the isomorphism $\man_\RT$ restricts to an isomorphism \eqref{eq:MT=FT} between subgroups of $\pi_1\FG(\surfp,\RT) \cong \MT(\sop)$. \end{proof}

 Another related consequence is that we obtain \Cref{cor:pi0} therefore.